 COMMISSIONER TOM S. RAMSEY, P.E.

 Commissioner Tom Ramsey was elected to serve as County Commissioner for Harris County Precinct 3 in November of 2020.
-His office is responsible for maintaining approximately 47% of all unincorporated Harris County.
-This includes 6,600 lanes miles of roadway, 68 parks, and 10 Community and Nature Centers.
-Commissioner Ramsey’s Engineering team currently manages $390M worth of construction in capital improvement projects.
+His office is responsible for maintaining approximately 47% of all unincorporated Harris County roads.
+This includes 6,750 lane miles of roadway, 68 parks, 10 Community and Nature Centers, and 9 hike and bike trails, including the nation's longest urban-forested corridor - the Spring Creek Greenway.
+Commissioner Ramsey's Engineering team currently manages $390M worth of construction in capital improvement projects.

 With over 40 years of experience as a Professional Engineer serving more than 50 Texas cities and 20 counties, Ramsey brings forth proven solutions and knows what works and what doesn’t.